Abraham—Lot—The Passovers and Throughs

 A Detour in the Story

-A pattern that emerges from this, concerning God's people, is that when there is a famine in the land, and His people leave the promised land to seek sustenance elsewhere, it usually doesn't turn out well for them.
-Just ask Naomi as scribed in the book of Ruth.
-God always sovereignly weaves these events into the salvation story but the glitch is on the human side.
-It is a good lesson for us, that when there is a famine or dryness in our spiritual journey, we are to stay with the Lord and stick with His promises.
-Sometimes tests of faith occur for this purpose....
+A pattern that emerges from this, concerning God's people, is that when there is a famine in the land, and His people leave the promised land to seek sustenance elsewhere, it usually doesn't turn out well.
+Just ask Naomi as was scribed in the book of Ruth when she went to Moab and lost her entire immediate family.

 God is looking for loyalty.
 Unashamed, uncompromising faithfulness to Him no matter what!